shermand100/PiNodeXMR/README.md

 **Limitations**

 Cryptography and therefore Cryptocurrencies require a large amount of computational work to function, and SBCs do not and will not be able to compete in their ability to do this work against laptop/desktop devices.
 In running a node you will be asking your device to enforce the rules of the Monero network, downloading and verifying every block and transaction that has ever occurred (currently over 100GB).
-So to set your expectations I think it would be fair to point out that where a new laptop with SSD can verify this data in ~3days, it takes a 15W SBC ~3 weeks to verify this data from scratch.
+So to set your expectations I think it would be fair to point out that where a new laptop with SSD can verify this data in ~12hours to 3days, it takes a 15W RAspberry Pi or similar SBC ~3 weeks to verify this data from scratch.

 So to aid you in getting set up quickly there are tools included with this project that allow you to copy or import a trusted blockchain you already have on your laptop or PC onto PiNodeXMR.
 Once sync'd these hardware limitations pose no issue whatsoever.